abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

     of problems not algorithms.
 Indeed, it is relatively easy [#complexity_algo_difficult]_ to define a complexity measure of algorithms but how would you define
     the complexity of a problem?
-If you have an efficient algorithm to solve a problem, you could say that the problem belongs to easy problems but what about difficult problems?
+If you have an efficient algorithm to solve a problem, you could say that the problem belongs to the set of easy problems but what about difficult problems?
     The fact that we don't know an efficient algorithm to solve these doesn't mean these problems are really difficult.
 Someone could come up one day with an efficient algorithm!
     The solution the experts came up with was to build equivalence classes between problems and define the complexity of a problem with respect to the complexity of other problems (so the notion of complexity is relative not absolute):